wp-plugins/show-ip-address/readme.txt

 == Description ==

 #### Shows Your IP address
-The idea is simple, give it a go, let us know what you think of thins plugin.
-Any suggested updates, i'll consider in each build.
+The idea is simple, give it a go, let us know what you think of this plugin.
+Any suggested updates I'll consider in each build.

 #### Great for:
 * Your home page